vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/plugin.md

 > By default no more configuration is needed, and for details see [PhotoSwipe Plugin Config][photo-swipe-config]

+## activeHash

+Options for activing hash in links automatically, set to `false` to disable this feature.

+> By default no more configuration is needed, and for details see [Active Hash Plugin Config][active-hash-config]

 ## chunkRename

-Options for renaming chunks, set with `false` to disable this feature.
+Options for renaming chunks, set to `false` to disable this feature.

 ### chunkRename.pageChunkName